moj-analytical-services/rpackage_training/README.md

     devtools::load_all()

-Exercise 8: Make an .RData file of 'crimesdata2.csv' by following the above steps (including calling it 'raw').
+Exercise 8: Make an .RData file of 'crimesdata.csv' by following the above steps (including calling it 'raw').

 # 10. Adding documentation about package data